-If your event/activity is changed or cancelled, please refer to our guidelines for flying display organisers and display pilots and also inform Airspace Regulation as soon as possible.
+If your event/activity is changed or cancelled, please inform Airspace Regulation as soon as possible.
 If Airspace Regulation have already completed the assessment of the event/activity and provided you with a detailed response, please quote the activity reference number that was used in our email to you.

 For changes, appropriate re-assessment and notification action will be undertaken.
 For cancellations, we will take action to cancel any output already published.

 However, please bear in mind that, during periods of high workload, we may be unable to action changes/cancellations made at short notice.

 The CAA’s response to the sponsor does not constitute permission to disregard the legitimate interests of site landowners, other statutory bodies such as the Police and Emergency Services, the Highway Agency, local authorities (and their agents) or any other statutory body.
 It is the sponsor/operator’s responsibility to ensure that those interests are taken into consideration before going ahead with the event/activity.

 The event/activity sponsor/operator is ultimately responsible for flight safety and must comply with the Air Navigation Order (ANO) 2016 (as amended) articles relating to endangerment: